Mysterious Bombing at Bank of Oviedo

 But life is seldom that easy.

 The insurance adjuster from the Hartford Indemnity Company arrived by train that week.
-He examined the tragic damage, estimated at over $20,000 to repair or rebuild.
+He examined the tragic damage, which was estimated at over $20,000 to repair or rebuild.

 Weeks turned into months as bank officials battled with their insurer to receive their recompense.
 The company refused to issue a dime, and the whole thing seemed bound for court, meaning there would be no new bank building any time soon.

-The Hartford’s defense claimed that the Bank of Oviedo held a policy for burglary insurance.
-This, however, to their eyes, had been no attempted robbery at all.
+The Hartford’s defense claimed that the Bank of Oviedo held a burglary insurance policy.
+However, to their eyes, this had been no attempted robbery at all.
 Instead, they forwarded the theory that the incident was done out of spite.
 They didn’t offer a policy for grudges.

 Operating out of its temporary location for two months, the Bank of Oviedo failed to open on the morning of January 15, 1930.
 After serving the town since 1913, the bank’s board of directors made the difficult decision to shut its doors the afternoon prior.

-It was added to a growing number of failed banks around the country.
+It was added to the growing number of failed banks around the country.
 Partly to blame was a large celery crop that year (requiring large withdrawals for payroll).
 However, let’s be real.
-The bank still not having any front walls has a way of damaging customer confidence.
+The bank still lacking front walls has a way of damaging customer confidence.
 Many of the bank’s largest depositors had pulled their funds out.

-The bank was left with a large deficit when the cash it held and what it had on the books grew unsustainable.
-Over $100,000 was on the balance sheet when it closed, but the bank was only capitalized to $30,000 plus a $10,000 surplus.
+When the cash it held and what it had on the books grew unsustainable, the bank was left with a large deficit.
+When it closed, over $100,000 was on the balance sheet, but the bank was only capitalized to $30,000 plus a $10,000 surplus.

 BOOM!
 “Not again!” nervous residents surely were thinking after their Saturday evening was interrupted by yet another explosion.
 Just three days after the bank failure, dynamite shattered the institution’s president’s home.
 Three rooms at the front of the house were wrecked.

-At the time, Ben and Agnes Smith were entertaining out-of-state family members at their home.
-The residence was at 100 Graham Avenue (only two blocks from the bank), at the intersection with their namesake Smith Street.
-Fortunately, all six had been safely in the dining room — on another side of the house — and were obviously shaken up but otherwise uninjured.
+At the time, Ben and Agnes Smith entertained out-of-state family members at home.
+The residence was at 100 Graham Avenue (only two blocks from the bank), at their namesake Smith Street intersection.
+Fortunately, all six had been safely in the dining room — on another side of the house — and were obviously shaken but otherwise uninjured.

 Investigators once again rushed to the scene.
 Seminole County Sheriff McClelland called his peers in Orange County for additional support.
 Sheriff Frank Karel arrived within the hour.